Children's Safeguarding Policy

 Upon receiving a safeguarding report, the DSL will:

-- Maintain detailed and confidential records of all actions taken.
+Throughout, maintain detailed and confidential records of all actions taken and the reasons for the decisions made.

 9.2 Escalation

-If staff believe safeguarding procedures are insufficient or a conflict of interest exists, they may escalate concerns to the Deputy DSL (Rosemary Ashworth) or Head of Human Resources (Nick Gerken).
+If staff believe safeguarding procedures are insufficient or a conflict of interest exists, they may escalate concerns to the Deputy DSL (Estelle Woodhouse), Head of Impact (Thomas Clare) or Head of Human Resources (Nick Gerken).

 10. Training and Awareness